Code in the iOS 16.4 beta references a new device

 Considering the modular nature of the Mac Pro, it is quite possible that this “ComputeModule” is an expansion module for the GPU of Apple’s most powerful computer.
 In other words, instead of buying an entire graphics card for the computer, the user would only purchase these modules, which would be linked exclusively to the graphics performance of the machine.

 Another possibility is that these modules are, in fact, pieces with complete chips in their guts.
-Thus, instead of having to buy an entire computer whenever Apple launches a new generation of its chips, the user could simply buy one of these modules with an “M3 Ultra”, for example, and upgrade his machine.
+Thus, instead of having to buy an entire computer whenever Apple launches a new generation of its chips, the user might simply buy one of these modules with an “M3 Ultra”, for example, and upgrade his machine.

 A rumor that corroborates this second option, it is worth remembering, is that Apple would have canceled the development of the “M2 Extreme” chip — quoted for nothing more than two M2 Max/Ultra chips combined to offer a theoretical 48 CPU cores and 152 CPU cores.
 GPU cores.